CodyBol/Unity-Toolkit/README.md

 # Unity-Toolkit
 Toolkit used in all my projects to make development easier.
-Is still a WIP
+This is still a WIP.

+I'll add the prefabs in the future so it could be easier implemented.